$0 Germany Citizenship (Einbürgerung) Guide — Quick-Start Checklist

 If the authority issues a negative decision (your application is rejected), the Untätigkeitsklage converts into a standard review proceeding where you challenge the rejection.
 This is a different proceeding from the inaction lawsuit — you would then be challenging the merits of the decision, not just the delay.

-If the authority does not respond to the lawsuit at all, the court will schedule a hearing and ultimately issue an order requiring a decision by a specific deadline, typically 3-6 months from the order.
+If the authority does not respond to the lawsuit at all, the court may schedule a hearing and issue further directions requiring the authority to act.
+The timing varies by court and authority.

 City-Specific Contexts

-Berlin (LEA): The LEA processes applications exclusively through its digital portal.
-Follow-up must go through the portal's messaging system — the LEA does not respond to phone calls or emails sent outside the portal.
-The portal does allow you to attach documents and send messages.
+Berlin (LEA): The LEA uses its digital portal for naturalization applications, and follow-up should use the portal's messaging system where available.
+The portal allows you to attach documents and send messages.
 When citing § 75 VwGO in your follow-up message, include your application reference number from the portal.
-The LEA's backlog is the most severe in Germany — current reports indicate 2-year processing times are common.
+The LEA's backlog is the most severe in Germany — current reports put the average backlog at 2.8 years.
 The Untätigkeitsklage is disproportionately common in Berlin for this reason.

 Munich (KVR): Munich conducts in-person interviews as part of its process.
 If your application has been received but you have not yet been invited for an interview, inquire specifically about the interview scheduling timeline.
 The interview is part of the process, not the decision — an unreasonable delay in scheduling the interview can also be raised in a follow-up letter.

-Frankfurt: Frankfurt Standesamt releases appointment slots at specific times on specific days.
+Frankfurt: Frankfurt's Einbürgerungsabteilung/Ordnungsamt handles the local naturalization process.
 If you have not yet received an appointment, the delay may be at the appointment-booking stage rather than the processing stage.
-Confirm which stage your application is at before counting the three-month clock.
+Confirm which stage your application is at before counting the statutory period.

-Hamburg: Hamburg processes faster than most cities (6-10 months).
-An Untätigkeitsklage from Hamburg is unusual at the 3-month mark — use the follow-up letter first and give the process 6 months before escalating.
+Hamburg: Hamburg processes faster than most cities (6-15 months).
+An Untätigkeitsklage is legally available after more than three months without a decision and without a sufficient reason; use the follow-up letter first and assess the complete facts before escalating.

 What the Untätigkeitsklage Does Not Fix